kolambkar11/ipro/README.md

 SIEM service page image(done)
 add seperater in navigation bar after "iProtect Cybersecurity Services"(done) about font refer SOC as a Service in about us page(Done)

+17-05
+nav should close
+2 pages for weekly articles and threat read more redirections not working in homepage about us reference use same for services (implemented on cybersecurity services)

+add contact us button in footer(done) add text from document provided in teams for service page(done) Testimoials make it up make it fancy(done) add location in maps (2 location)(done)